furry-world/galileo/lore/timeline.md

 **1981:**
 - Kepler Technologies sells computer division to Aphelion
-- Engineers from said division form Galileo out of protest to Aphelion
+- Some engineers from said division form Galileo
 - Work on Delta immediately starts

 **1983:**